 Intimacy can be a matter of rancour, but it can also be the realm of sloppy kisses you don’t want and didn’t ask for.
 In 1991, Julian Dashper and John Reynolds hand-wrote a cloying two-page love letter to Sir Toss Woollaston, and published it as a pagework in the Listener.23 (How they managed to convince the mass-circulation TV guide to publish this in-joke, I’ll never know.)
 In 1997, Daniel Malone also got too close.
 Learning that the brand-obsessed Billy Apple had never officially changed his name, Malone changed his own name to Billy Apple by deed poll, creating a situation where there could be two ‘Billy Apples’ in the same room.

-Around 1995, Julian Dashper’s partner, Marie Shannon, started making photographs of texts supposedly recounting dreams.
+In 1994–5, Julian Dashper’s partner, Marie Shannon, made photographs of texts supposedly recounting his dreams.
 In one, a gallery-goer ‘accidentally’ spills a pink yogurt drink onto a terracotta-and-blue Mrkusich Journey painting.
 In another, Dick Frizzell gets a retrospective, but it’s in Fiji.
 In 2006, Tessa Laird expanded on this idea, producing Nights of Our Lives, a soap-opera anthology of artists’ dreams, most of which involve friends and foes from the New Zealand art world.24 In one contributor’s dream, I marry a Tibetan shaman and we set up a gallery in Mount Albert to sell our own work.
 If dreams express disavowed desires, the opposite would have to be P.S.
 I Love You (2001).
 Pervert Terry Urbahn made a stalker video of City Gallery Director Paula Savage, and presented it in her gallery in a group exhibition appropriately titled Prospect.
 He filmed Savage from behind bushes.
 From a slow-moving car, he recorded her sashaying down Oriental Parade.
 Was she flattered or creeped out?
-I was certainly creeped out when Terrence Handscomb published his art-world sexual wish lists and black lists in Log Illustrated in 2002.25 I was on the lists of those he wouldn’t sleep with for aesthetic reasons but, curiously, also of those he would have liked to sleep with if he were a lesbian.
+I was certainly creeped out when Terrence Handscomb published his art-world sexual wish lists and black lists in Log Illustrated in 2000.25 I was on the lists of those he wouldn’t sleep with for aesthetic reasons but, curiously, also of those he would have liked to sleep with if he were a lesbian.
 In this piece, Handscomb also outed a potential conflict-of-interest couple that no one was supposed to know about, although we all did.

 Handscomb’s list was published after he had decamped to Berlin, where he didn’t have to deal with the intimacy fallout.
 The following year, also in Berlin, Michael Stevenson unveiled Call Me Immendorff.
 The project addressed the way the Auckland village had responded to the visit of the priapic world art star Jorg Immendorff back in 1987–8—bling, babes, death threats, and all.
 Stevenson superimposed our intimate cow-town micro-politics onto serious global macro-politics—the stock-market crash and the fall of the Berlin Wall.
 Finally, following Dashper’s lead, Dane Mitchell became notorious for playing institutional-critique-type pranks upon gallerists.
 For instance, in 2000, at Auckland’s rm212, he displayed revealing items gleaned from Gow Langsford Gallery’s rubbish.
 When he received a lengthy cease-and-desist letter from the lawyers, he showed it instead.